Title IX Investigation Overview

 To prepare for the interview, we encourage you to bring along any relevant information and evidence (such as photos, text messages, emails, documents, etc.) you want to share with the Investigator.
 You will be asked to provide a list of witnesses to be interviewed.

 It is beneficial for you to come prepared with the list along with the contact information for each of your witnesses.

 Students engaged in a Title IX Investigation have a right to be accompanied by up to two (2) Support Individuals and one (1) Advocate, as explained in the Code of Student Conduct.
 Please review Support Individuals, Advocates, and Observers for more information.

 Faculty engaged in a Title IX Investigation have a right to be accompanied by an Observer as detailed in the Faculty Handbook.
 Please review Support Individuals, Advocates, and Observers for more information.

 Overview of the Investigation Interview

-The following important information is relevant to any individual participating in an Title IX interview processes.
+The following important information is relevant to any individual participating in Title IX interview processes.

 Scheduling of Interviews.
-Interviews are scheduled based upon mutual availability and in being cognizant for the need for 90-120 minutes of time to host these involved conversations.
+Interviews are scheduled based upon mutual availability and in being mindful for the need for 90-120 minutes of time.
 Individuals may request to reschedule interviews by being in contact with the Title IX Investigator.

 Audio recording.
 The Title IX Investigator will request to audio record the interview for purposes of transcription.
 This process allows for an accurate record of the conversation to be formally documented.
 Following interviews, the Investigator will supply any individual who participates in an interview the opportunity to review the transcript for accuracy and completion.